Market Cap: 24h Vol: BTC: BTC Dom:

 Staking pools gather multiple users’ funds to meet network validator requirements.
 The pooled funds remain locked for the duration of the staking period.

-Liquid staking offers a different structure by giving tokens back to the user for immediate use.
-This approach maintains utility while still using the pooled funds for network support.
+Liquid staking offers a different structure by handing tokens back to the user for immediate use.
+The approach keeps utility intact while still using the pooled funds for network support.

 Pooling focuses on accessibility, while liquid staking focuses on flexibility.
 Both models share the goal of increasing participation in Proof-of-Stake ecosystems.